Rasmus20B/burn_fm/burn_spec.md

 - [] => a list.
 Examples: [FIELD] = a list of fields, [STRING, ","] = comma seperated list of strings
 - {} => Optional

+- "export" after script definition will allow the script to be passed to the final file.
+    - Reasons to not use export may include: preamples for tests which require some basic navigation logic.

 ## Table Definition
 1. TABLE => "table" -> IDENT -> ":\n" -> [FIELD] -> "\nend table;"
 2. FIELD => within table scope -> IDENT -> [FIELD\_OPTION, ","] -> {","}